OJ/gobuster/README.md

 - `go install github.com/OJ/gobuster/v3@latest`
 - verify you can run `gobuster`

-### Building From Source
+## Building From Source

 Since this tool is written in [Go](https://golang.org/) you need to install the Go language/compiler/etc. Full details of installation and set up can be found [on the Go language website](https://golang.org/doc/install).
 Once installed you have two options.
-You need at least go 1.23 to compile gobuster.

-### Compiling

 `gobuster` has external dependencies, and so they need to be pulled in first: